 Summer Youth Classes Levels 1-6

-The Professional and General Divisions includes Levels 1-6 and advancement is based on annual evaluation.
+The Professional and General Divisions include Levels 1-6.

 *Placement is required for most classes in the general and professional divisions.
 Please note there are no level requirements for the Summer Session.*

-Upon placement in Level 1, students begin to receive more comprehensive and structured training within the Eugene Ballet Academy syllabus.
+Upon placement in Level 1/2, students begin to receive more comprehensive and structured training within the Eugene Ballet Academy syllabus.
 Focus at this level is on slow repetition of movement as well as a better understanding of how the muscles support movement in dance.
+Students are expected to recognize spoken ballet terms and perform movements with added focus on quality.

 - Ballet Technique (Level 1/2) – Monday 5:45-6:45pm